Data and Models in Engineering, Science, and Business

 *This course has limited enrollment.
 Apply early to guarantee your spot.

 Application Deadline »

-Rather than starting with abstract Linear Algebra and staying on a highly mathematical path for most of the course, turning to some computation only towards the end, this course starts with mostly simple computational methods and introduces some more difficult mathematical concepts towards the end.
+This course starts with mostly simple computational methods and introduces some more difficult mathematical concepts towards the end.
 This latter approach provides opportunities for much hands-on learning and participants leave with real practical knowledge of some of the basic algorithms.
-This method also, by design, fits in with our method of morning lectures and afternoon practice in the computer laboratory.
+This method also, by design, fits in with our method of morning lectures and afternoon practice on computers.

-We tap into material from a very wide selection of literature in many disciplines involving computation, including but not limited to: statistics and applied mathematics, science, engineering, medicine and biomedicine, computer science, geosciences, system engineering, economics, insurance, finance, business, and aerospace engineering.
-More specific areas in which you might come across relevant books are: Regression, Non-linear Regression, Linear and Non-Linear Parameter Estimation, Inversion, System Identification, Econometrics, Biometrics, etc. The diversity of the participants and their fields provides many perspectives on our common interest in Data and Models.
+The course taps into material from a very wide selection of literature in many disciplines involving computation, including but not limited to: statistics and applied mathematics, science, engineering, medicine and biomedicine, computer science, geosciences, system engineering, economics, insurance, finance, business, and aerospace engineering.
+More specific areas in which you might come across relevant books are: Regression, Non-linear Regression, Linear and Non-Linear Parameter Estimation, Inversion, System Identification, Econometrics, Biometrics, etc. The diversity of the participants and their fields provides many perspectives on our common interest in data and models.

 Latest Developments: Recent advances and future trends (25%)

 Lecture: Delivery of material in a lecture format (40%)